DatCrazyDelphox/ETBR-VPN/README.md

 - The app had some major UI changes and will have even more
 - Some annoying bugs fixed

-## Instruction to update server list:
+## Instructions for adding servers to the list:
 1. Replace/add your .ovpn file with <b> assets/</b> directory .ovpn file
 2. Now go to MainActivity.class and find the "getServerList()" method there you have to update server information.
 3. [!Optional] At Last go to SharedPreference.class and find the "getServer()" method there update default server information.